.env.example (annotated placeholders with type hints)

 CI/CD Pipeline Parity Checks & Execution Mirroring

 Guarantee identical execution behaviors by mirroring CI runner environments locally.
 Use containerized runner emulation to execute GitHub Actions or GitLab CI pipelines on developer workstations.
 Enforce strict dependency lockfile resolution across contexts and normalize artifact generation paths to prevent path-mismatch failures.
 Isolate flaky tests via deterministic seeding and shared random state.
 For comprehensive guidance on containerized runner emulation and deterministic artifact generation strategies, review CI/CD Pipeline Parity Checks.
+When drift spans containers, secrets, and runners at once, the consolidated CI parity validation reference ties the checks together.

 # act.yaml (GitHub Actions runner mapping)